 5 Cloud FinOps Best Practices To Optimize Your Costs

-This is by far the most important step when adopting a FinOps approach.
+This is by far the most crucial step when adopting a FinOps approach.

-Some companies refer to this team as a Cloud Center of Excellence, while others call it the FinOps Team.
-For many, the team may not have a special title, and could include a cross-functional team, dedicated part-time.
+Some companies call this team a Cloud Center of Excellence, while others call it the FinOps Team.
+For many, the team may not have a special title, and it could include a cross-functional team dedicated part-time.

-This group should is a governing body that provides best practices and develops KPIs and metrics that help teams understand the unit economics of the business.
+This group should be a governing body that provides best practices and develops KPIs and metrics to help teams understand the unit economics of the business.

-This team usually has a dotted line to executive leadership; it should include representatives from finance, product, and technology or engineering, depending on their involvement with cloud activities.
+This team usually includes a dotted line to executive leadership.
+Depending on their involvement with cloud activities, it should consist of representatives from finance, product, and technology or engineering.

 For example, you may have a finance manager who owns the budget, a cloud owner on the engineering tech side, and a product owner who manages all the products.
-This team will define the practices that serve as guardrails for the entire organization.
+This team will define the practices that serve as the organization’s guardrails.

-A major challenge when operating in the cloud is that teams whose activities contribute to cloud cost have no insight into cloud cost drivers.
+A major challenge when operating in the cloud is that teams whose activities contribute to cloud cost need insight into cloud cost drivers.
 So, an integral FinOps practice is ensuring cloud cost visibility for everyone involved in the cloud.
-Affected teams don’t only need visibility, but they should clearly understand how their activities impact cloud costs.
+Affected teams need visibility and a clear understanding of how their activities impact cloud costs.

 Keep in mind that different groups will have different nuances or understanding of cloud costs, so it’s important to provide cost information in a language they understand.

 For example, finance may be interested in how cloud costs compare to the forecast.
-Engineers and developers, however, want to see how much it costs to put together an architecture or product feature and how changes to that architecture impact cloud costs.
+Engineers and developers, on the other hand, want to see how much it costs to create an architecture or product feature and how changes to that architecture impact cloud costs.

-For them, finding answers to questions like “If we scaled or increased compute or memory, how will those impact cloud costs?” are critical.
-For the product team, their interest is in how new customer contracts or an increase in the scope of a particular product impacts cloud costs.
+For them, it is critical to find answers to questions like “If we scaled or increased compute or memory, how will that impact cloud costs?”
+The product team is interested in how new customer contracts or an increase in the scope of a particular product impact cloud costs.

-Once visibility is established, the next step is to ensure communication among the groups.
+Once visibility is established, the next step is ensuring group communication.
 This brings us to the next point.

-Larger businesses may have three to four different tools for managing cloud costs, with each team using a different tool.
-This creates a problem because each team looks at cost through a different window, and there’s no uniformity or agreement in the numbers.
+Larger businesses may use three to four different tools for managing cloud costs, with each team using a different tool.
+This creates a problem because each team looks at costs differently, with inconsistent numbers.
 This is where a solution like CloudZero comes in.

-CloudZero provides a centralized cost intelligence platform that gives each team the type of information it needs to make decisions.
-With CloudZero, engineering, finance, and product teams can all view costs from their own perspectives.
+CloudZero provides a centralized cost intelligence platform that gives each team the information it needs to make decisions.
+With CloudZero, engineering, finance, and product teams can all view costs through the unique lens of their role.
 This breaks down the silos around cloud costs and creates transparency and an enabling environment for more productive conversations.

-Once you have all three items above in place, take advantage of the low-hanging fruits for cost optimization, such as reserved instances (RIs) and savings plans.
+Once you have all three items above, use the low-hanging fruits, such as reserved instances (RIs) and savings plans, to optimize costs.
 Depending on the type of services you use, you could also consider private pricing deals.

 Next, look for ways to reduce waste.
 For example, remove any legacy resources that are not being used.
-A $100 per month storage bucket that hasn’t been used in 4 years costs $1,200 per year — that’s almost $5,000 for the four-year period.
-While this might look like an insignificant figure for a multi-million dollar business, multiple instances of such applications add up to a significant expense.
+A $100 per month storage bucket that hasn’t been used in four years costs $1,200 per year — almost $5,000 for the four years.
+While this might seem insignificant for a multi-million dollar business, multiple instances of such applications add to a significant expense.

 The last option for cost savings is to consider rearchitecting your application.
 Most companies do a lift and shift when moving to the cloud.
-But once you’ve established a central governing body that provides best practices and you have cost visibility, an important step is to re-architect your application so you can adopt native AWS services and unlock even more savings.
+But once you’ve established a central governing body that provides best practices and you have cost visibility, an important step is to re-architect your application to adopt native AWS services and unlock even more savings.

 The cloud is supposed to fuel innovation, so cutting costs for the sake of always saving money likely isn’t a good use of time for your engineering team.
-Likewise, Increasing cloud spend isn’t a bad thing when your business is growing and adding new features.
+Likewise, increasing cloud spending isn’t bad when your business grows and adds new features.
 Instead, it’s important to understand whether you’re using the cloud efficiently in the context of your business.

-Unit cost puts cost into context of your growing and changing business.
-For example, instead of focusing on the fact that your overall costs went up 10%, you can measure your average cost per customer, user session, transaction, etc. It’s usually a good idea to start with a single metric that represents your business.
-From there, you can get more granular and advanced, and start to track unit costs for different products, market segments, and more.
+Unit cost puts cost into the context of your growing and changing business.
+For example, instead of focusing on your overall costs going up 10%, you can measure your average cost per customer, user session, transaction, etc. It’s usually a good idea to start with a single metric representing your business.
+From there, you can get more granular and advanced and track unit costs for different products, market segments, and more.

 If you’re looking for a single metric to measure your business against, try the cloud efficiency metric.